Home Reversion Plans & Schemes

 Lifetime mortgages

-Home reversion plans and lifetime mortgages are both types of equity release plan, meaning that they are ways to access your property wealth as cash without moving out of your home.
-Lifetime mortgages are now far more popular, due to one important difference.
+Home reversion plans and lifetime mortgages are both types of equity release plans, meaning that they allow you to access your property wealth as cash without moving out of your home.
+However, lifetime mortgages are now far more popular due to one important difference.

 While home reversion plans require you to sell your home, lifetime mortgages allow you to retain ownership of it throughout your lifetime.
 You can access a similar amount of cash, which you’ll receive in the form of a loan, which only needs to be repaid after you die or move into long-term care, usually by selling the home.